 An STL file is expected to be provided in the STL input stage.
-The STL file is nothing more than a description of the model to be printed, defined by a set of triangles (facets) and a normal direction to the facet, pointing outwards the object.
-In the last decades a few strategies to split an object into several parts have emerged, but they often considered the angle between two consecutive facets (e.g., angles close to 90°) to decide about possible locations for splitting the object (see [8]).
-However, such a splitting strategy is not suitable for some type of objects, since angles close to 90° between surfaces in smooth objects may be defined by a high number of facets whose consecutive angles are faraway from 90° .
+The STL file is a description of the model to be printed, defined by a set of triangles (facets) and a normal direction to the facet, pointing to the object exterior.
+Hence, the object is defined by a mesh of triangles.
+In the last decades a few strategies to split an object into several parts have emerged, but they often considered the angle between two consecutive facets (e.g., angles close to 90°) to decide about possible locations for splitting the object [8].
+However, this splitting strategy is not suitable for some objects, since angles close to 90° between surfaces in smooth objects may be defined by a high number of facets whose consecutive angles are faraway from 90°.
 In the present work we assume that the object to be built is already provided as a collection of parts from the CAD model, i.e., the user builds the object CAD model by taking into consideration the object possible many parts.
 The object CAD model is to be exported (saved) in STL making sure that parts are closed and not merged into a single object part.
-For example, in SolidWorks(C) each part is to be designed at a 2D drawing plan and when extruding it to 3D the option merge result must be switched off to create a closed part (surface).
+For example, in SolidWorks© each part is to be designed at a 2D drawing plan and when extruding it to 3D the option merge result must be switched off to create a closed part (surface).
 See Figure 2 for an example of an object formed by two closed parts.
 In the Object parts identification stage the object is obtained by reading the provided STL file providing the closed parts of the object.